What was the first home computer?

 IBM’s own Personal Computer (IBM 5150) was introduced in August 1981, only a year after corporate executives gave the go-ahead to Bill Lowe, the lab director in the company’s Boca Raton, Fla., facilities.

-READ ALSO: How do you handle a gap opening?
+READ ALSO: How long should you ride before buying a horse?

 Were there computers in the 80s?